 Analytics and AI

 For those companies at a more advanced stage of this technological shift, harnessing the power and potential of artificial intelligence (AI) and machine learning has become a priority.
-This is the beginning of a very prominent industry trend and one many companies will be working to achieve in the years to come.
-We see a range of uses surfacing for AI, such as predictive safety, process optimization, optimized blasting, and worker-machine coordination to name just a few.
+This is the beginning of a prominent industry trend, and one many companies will work to achieve in the years to come.
+We see a range of uses surfacing for AI, such as predictive safety, process optimization, optimized blasting and worker-machine coordination, to name just a few.

-However, leaders in this space are moving toward the next stage, where machine learning is used to augment human decisions and drive cognitive insights.
-And while fully autonomous automation is still a few years away, this will be a reality for many new greenfield operations in the future.
+However, leaders in this space are moving toward the next stage, where machine learning helps augment human decisions and drive cognitive insights.
+And while fully autonomous automation is still a few years away, this will be a reality for many greenfield operations in the future.

 Digitizing supply chains

-One specific area poised to better harness the power of digitization is the mining supply chain.
+One area poised to better harness the power of digitization is the mining supply chain.
 Unlike industries such as manufacturing and automotive, which have embraced this technological shift, the mining sector still lags behind.
-Although many companies have started to digitize discrete pieces of equipment—such as trucks or trains—they have not extended these efforts across the entire supply chain, from pit to port.
+Although many companies have started to digitize discrete pieces of equipment — such as trucks or trains — they have not extended these efforts across the entire supply chain, from pit to port.

-Our research indicates most mining executives agree that the supply chain is a top priority for digital transformation investments, yet supply chain improvements remain incremental rather than improving the system as a whole.
-The opportunity lies in applying a manufacturing mindset to the supply chain, ultimately leading to lower levels of inventory and more transparent supply and demand management.
+Our research indicates most mining executives agree that the supply chain is a priority for digital transformation investments, yet supply chain improvements remain incremental, rather than improving the system as a whole.
+The opportunity lies in applying a manufacturing mindset to the supply chain, leading to lower levels of inventory, and more transparent supply and demand management.